aidanhall34/SIllytools/IPtextor/readme.txt

 sudo docker images

 Run the container with:
-sudo docker run -d -e TZ=Australia/Sydney iptextor .
+sudo docker run -t -d -e TZ=Australia/Sydney iptextor

 View the container name with
 sudo docker ps

-create a bash shell in the container using the following: docker exec -it <container name> /bin/bash
+create a bash shell in the container using the following: sudo docker exec -it <container name> /bin/bash

 Use this to check the logs / make sure everything is happy